sigoden/upt/README.md

 +------------------------------------------------------+----------------------+
 ```

-Some platforms may support multiple package management tools, and upt defaults to selecting them in the order listed in the table.
+Some platforms may support multiple package management tools, and upt selects one of them in the order listed in the table.
-Of course, you can also specify the `UPT_TOOL` environment variable.

-For example, in Windows, `upt` will prioritize using `scoop`.
-If `scoop` is not available, it will use `choco`.
-If `choco` is also not available, it will use `winget`.
-If you set `UPT_TOOL=choco`, `choco` will be used even though `scoop` exists.

 ## Install